IoTReady/iotready.github.io/blog/selecting-suitable-rfid-system.md

 UHF tags do feature more memory than LF tags and can transmit more data.
 However, it is relatively uncommon to use the tag for storing anything more than an ID.

-> Our customer, [Datamars](https://datamars.com), is one of the world's largest manufacturer of UHF tags for laundry and livestock applications.
+> Our customer, [Datamars](https://datamars.com), is one of the world's largest manufacturers of UHF tags for laundry and livestock applications.

 ### Indoor Traceability